SuperbTUM/superbTUM.github.io/index.md

 ## Projects

-Projects cover a wide range of topics in the realm of EE and CS, which you can get access to the details through [github](github.com/SuperbTUM) and my resume.
+Projects cover a wide range of topics in the realm of EE and CS, where you can get access to the details through [github](github.com/SuperbTUM) as well as my resume.

 Ongoing slides/papers: